-The registrar's office pre-registers all students based on the degree requirements and course offerings in each semester.
-Students are allowed to adjust their registration by submitting an add/drop form to the registrar.
+The Registrar's Office pre-registers all students based on the degree requirements and course offerings in each semester.
+Students are allowed to adjust their registration by submitting a Course Change Request to the registrar.

 Course Selection and Academic Advising